jacobthemyth/jacobthemyth.github.io/resume.md

 {: .inline-right}

 - Refactored an untested and brittle C/Ruby integration based on SWIG, enabling Ruby developers to make API changes without C knowledge while maintaining runtime safety and performance
-- Developed a Fiddle-based wrapper for interactive library exploration and incremental API design, improving development velocity for a Ruby service with C dependencies
 - Resolved a catastrophic outage by identifying and resolving virtual machine I/O bottlenecks, optimizing workload distribution across virtual block devices to account for network latency overhead
 - Authored detailed runbooks and automated workflows to ensure long-term system resiliency